 Before we can delve into the differences between business and personal credit, we must first understand credit.
 So, what is credit?

 Credit, in its simplest form, is money you borrow from a guarantor to purchase goods or services.
 You agree to pay back on a later date with applicable fees and interests.

 Credit can then be further broken down into many different types, such as:

-An agreement where a customer can purchase goods on credit and agrees to pays the supplier or vendor at a later date.
+Trade credit – An agreement where a customer can purchase goods on credit and agrees to pays the supplier or vendor at a later date.
 Usually, when the goods are delivered.

-I. How they are established
+1. The way they are established

 Establishing personal credit, is something many of us have done in the past and will do in the future.
 You have to go to a bank or a credit card provider, and apply to open an account or a credit card.
 Through this process, the provider will ask for your Social Security Number (SSN).
-After you comply and you are approved, you know have this account open on your personal credit because it’s now linked to your personal information (SSN).
+After you comply and you are approved, you have this account open on your personal credit because now it’s linked to your personal information (SSN).

-Although FICO is not a credit reporting bureau, it also generates it owns score, called the FICO score.
+Although FICO is not a credit reporting bureau, it also generates it own score, called the FICO score.
 This score is important because it is what lenders evaluate when you apply for a mortgage or car loan.
 It helps determine the interest rate offered on your loan.

-Unlike personal credit score, Business credit score is not standardized.
+Unlike personal credit score, business credit score is not standardized.
 Each business credit bureau (Dunn & Bradstreet, Equifax, and Experian) calculate business credit scores differently.

-Equifax Credit – Collects data that shows how small business makes their credit card and loans payments.
+Equifax Credit – Collects data that shows how a small business makes their credit card and loans payments.
 The Equifax credit score includes payment index, credit risk score, and business failure score.